AdobeDocs/workfront.en/help/classic/manage-work/projects/project-finances/project-finances-included-in-project-baselines.md

 * Cost Schedule Performance Index (CSI)
 * Schedule Performance Index (CPI)

-### Financial information included in Baseline Task reports
+### Financial information included in Baseline Task reports {#financial-information-included-in-baseline-task-reports}

 The following task financial information is accessible from the Baseline Task object in a Baseline Task report: